-- It’s nothing new to healthcare workers that sepsis is a big deal, and often at the top of provider’s differential diagnosis when patients begin to decompensate and the cause is not yet clear.
-There is good reason, too.
-The incidence of sepsis from 1979 – 2000 increased by 8.7% from 82.7 to 240.4 per 100,000 population (1).
-The incidence of sepsis is increasing as a result of the aging population, progressive increase in antibiotic resistance, reliance on implanted devices, organ transplantation, and an increasing prevalence of patients with long-term immunosuppressive diseases who are at risk for severe infection and sepsis (1).
+The incidence of sepsis from 1979 – 2000 increased by 8.7%, from 82.7 to 240.4 per 100,000 patients (1).
+The incidence of sepsis is rising as a result of the aging population, progressive increase in antibiotic resistance, reliance on implanted devices, organ transplantation, and an increasing prevalence of patients with long-term immunosuppressive diseases who are at risk for severe infection and sepsis (1).

-- In order to understand the importance of the sepsis bundle and why there is an emphasis on treating sepsis as a medical emergency, similar to a STEMI or a CVA.
+To understand the importance of the sepsis bundle, you must understand why there is an emphasis on treating sepsis as a medical emergency, similar to a STEMI or a CVA.

-- Sepsis is a life-threatening syndrome consisting of numerous signs, symptoms, hemodynamic, and laboratory findings caused by an excessive and dysfunctional host immune response to severe infection that leads to dysregulated organ dysfunction (2).
+Sepsis is a life-threatening syndrome consisting of numerous signs, symptoms, hemodynamic, and laboratory findings, caused by an exaggerated and dysfunctional immune response to severe infection that leads to organ dysfunction (2).
 Septic shock is a more severe subset of sepsis that commonly presents with circulatory and/or metabolic dysfunction.
 Septic shock carries a 30-40% mortality risk (2).